MHM-lab/MHM-lab.github.io/_pages/people.md

 <br>
 ## Mahmudul Huq, PhD candidate, Nijmegen
 <img align="left" src="https://mhm-lab.github.io/images/mah_pic.png" width="150 px" style="padding: 10px"> <br>
 I have completed my BSc on computing and information systems at London Metropolitan University and afterwards completed a computational science and engineering master from Technical University of Braunschweig, Germany.
 Since completing my studies, I have worked at various companies on data science projects.
-Currently, I am pursuing a RA position im addition to my work at a company on brain imaging and machine learning to understand the brain's ability to process (sensory) information in health and disorder.
+Currently, I am pursuing a RA position in addition to my work at a company on brain imaging and machine learning to understand the brain's ability to process (sensory) information in health and disorder.
 [Mahmudul's email](mailto:)
 <br>
 <br>
 <br>